 In clothing, PVC (polyvinyl chloride) and the additive phthalate, are most used for printing ink on t-shirts.
 Both have been shown to leach out of an items surface over time, and some phthalates have been shown to be hazardous to human health.
 Some brands are now requiring screen-printing inks to be PVC and Phthalate free.

-For a product to be Vegan Certified, it must not contain any animal products, not be tested on animals nor contain any animal derived GMOs.
+For a product to be vegan friendly, it must not contain any animal products, not be tested on animals nor contain any animal-derived GMOs.

 This brand ensures that the factories they use have been third party audited but are not specifically partnered with a Non-Profit Organisation.
 This will be either BSCI (Business Social Compliance Initiative) or SMETA (Sedex Members Ethical Trade Audit), which are social auditing methologies and reports but are not an accreditation.
 This means the brand has sourced factories who have passed an audit, so their worker rights, environmental impact and social compliance is up to scratch.

 |XS / 8||32/33||26/27||35/36||30|